juliopezua/session-6/README.md

 ##Reading

-Dickey - Write Modern Web Apps with the MEAN Stack: Mongo, Express, AngularJS and Node.js, chapter 4.
+Dickey - Write Modern Web Apps with the MEAN Stack: Mongo, Express, AngularJS and Node.js, chapter 5.
 Please attempt to implement his sample app on your computer.
 Here's his [Github repo with sample code](https://github.com/dickeyxxx/mean-sample).
 Be sure to look at the branches (they correspond to chapter numbers) and don't forget to run `sudo npm install` when running the sample code.

-NOTES